Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 Also here is the Tarmalune Trade House, belonging to a merchant guild from Returned Abeir (the new continent a ways off to the northwest of Neverwinter).
-They're in need of adventurers for all sorts of traditional quests without many ties to the campaign's larger plots, and would just love to befriend any PCs that have strong ties to Waterdeep, since that could give them an way into that city's markets.
+In what might be an unexpected development, they're just a normal trading house who can offer supplies and filler quests to our protagonists.
+Their goal is entirely mundane: to form commercial ties with the very lucrative markets at Waterdeep.
+They'll be extra-friendly towards any PCs that have ties to the nobility of that city, like the Neverwinter Noble or the Devil's Pawn.